 Many people are now aware of the effects that the thyroid can have on health.
 But if you’re dealing with thyroid concerns, it’s important to think about what you’re eating.
-There are a number of foods that could be making your thyroid issues worse.
+There are a number of foods that could be making your thyroid issues worse and affecting your thyroid health.
 Here are some to consider.

 It’s often recommended that people with thyroid disease stop consuming gluten.
 But what’s the reasoning behind this?
 It comes down to a case of mistaken identity.

 There is a protein in gluten that, on a molecular level, looks a lot like thyroid gland tissue.
 If this piece of gluten crosses over into the bloodstream, the immune system will flag it as an invader.
 But this also means that the immune system will start to attack thyroid tissue as well.